johnrandazzo/surv_nflrb/READMEEEE.md

 <img src='https://github.com/johnrandazzo/surv_nflrb/blob/markdown/figure-markdown_strict/bojax.png' >

 Bo Jackson only played in three seasons, although he moonlighted as a star MLB player as well.
-His career was tragically ended by to a major hip injury; the allegation is that the injury was worsened by Bo's prior steroid abuse.
-It is important to note here that statistical models such as KM estimates and Cox PH models are mere approximations of reality, and cannot in any way reliably predict real-life as it unfolds, but are more useful to elucidate interesting relationships between two or more phenomena.
+His career was tragically ended by a catastrophic hip injury; the allegation is that the injury was worsened by Bo's prior steroid abuse.
+It is important to note here that statistical models such as KM estimates and Cox PH models are mere approximations of reality, and cannot in any way reliably predict real-life as it unfolds, but can be very useful to elucidate interesting relationships between two or more phenomena.

 Bonus: All-Pro vs. Pro-Bowl
 ---------------------------